$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Projections for experimental sensitivities

 The resulting sensitivity factors are shown in Figs.~\ref{fig:sensAMS02} and \ref{fig:sensGAPSAMS100} for a DM mass between 5\,GeV and 4\,TeV\@.
 The red and blue curves correspond to the sensitivity factors assuming a thermal cross section and cross section at the 95\% CL exclusion limits from AMS-02 antiprotons, respectively.
 For masses above 10\,GeV where the antiprotons exclusion limit exists, the region above the blue line is excluded (within the assumptions of that analysis).
-In particular, these constraints exclude the thermal annihilation cross section for DM masses between 10\,GeV and at least around 100\,GeV.
-The upper edge of this mass range is strongly dependent on the propagation model.
+In particular, these constraints exclude the thermal annihilation cross section for DM masses between 10\,GeV and at least around 100\,GeV.\footnote{Note that exclusion of the thermal annihilation cross section, $\langle \sigma v\rangle \simeq 3\times 10^{-26}\,\text{cm}^2/\text{s}$, does not necessarily imply an exclusion of a cosmologically viable DM model in the respective mass range.
+The annihilation cross section can be velocity-dependent, for instance, in the vicinity of kinematic thresholds or resonances, or a non-standard cosmological history can alter the required value of the thermal cross section.
+Therefore, the region above or below the red curve can still be considered phenomenologically relevant.} The upper edge of this mass range is strongly dependent on the propagation model.
 Within the DIFF.BRK model, it extend up to above 200\,GeV while in the INJ.BRK model it reaches up to around a TeV, however, except for a small window between roughly 100 and 200\,GeV, where the INJ.BRK model can accommodate the thermal cross section.
 The size of this window depends on the DM model and is larger for the considered Higgs portal model, where annihilation into $W^+W^-, ZZ$, and $hh$ are the most important annihilation channels in this mass range.

-Note that exclusion of the thermal annihilation cross section, $\langle \sigma v\rangle \simeq 3\times 10^{-26}\,\text{cm}^2/\text{s}$, does not necessarily imply an exclusion of a cosmologically viable DM model in the respective mass range.
-The annihilation cross section can be velocity-dependent, for instance, in the vicinity of kinematic thresholds or resonances, or a non-standard cosmological history can alter the required value of the thermal cross section.
-Therefore, the region above or below the red curve can still be considered phenomenologically relevant.